IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 - Past the warehouses - low slung, utilitarian buildings.
 Some of these used to be plague houses back in the day.

 The old trading galleon
 - An old wreck of a ship, half-moored against the stone pier.
 Wooden planks gray and splintered, jutting into the air like old bones.
+The keel has been entirely stripped away (for the saltwood).
 The ship lists sharply towards its back, partially sunken.
 Sound of water lapping on wood.
 - Hole in the side of the hull, abt 10 ft down - goes to Cargo Deck
 - Ersatz, some other bandits offer to keep watch - others will split out into a diff route